-- If your cat remains calm and non-anxious, reward her behavior with treats, play, or petting and attention.
+- If your cat remains calm and non-anxious, reward her behavior with treats, play, or petting and attention, whatever she likes most.
 Continue doing this for a few minutes, allowing your cat to end the session whenever she chooses.
 If your cat leaves the room, you can try to entice her to come back with some tasty treats, by opening or crinkling a treat pouch or popping open a can of food.
 It’s OK if she prefers to end things with the one session.
 If you are able to entice her back, you can perform several short sessions within the span of the stranger’s visit.

 - If your cat becomes anxious, increase the distance between the cat and the stranger until she is no longer fearful.
 At this distance, reward her for calm behavior, and then end the session.
 During the next session, start again at the distance with which she was comfortable in the previous session.
 If the next session is with a different stranger, start again at the longest distance the room allows.

 - After several sessions, your cat should be more accustomed to the innocuous presence of the stranger.
 The next step is to decrease the distance between your cat and each new person by a few inches.
 You can do this by moving your cat’s bowl of food or luring your cat closer with a treat or toy, or simply asking the stranger to move a few inches closer to the cat.
 Always monitor your cat closely for early signs of anxiety.
-If she remains calm, gradually and incrementally decrease the distance between her and the stranger over many sessions.
+If she remains calm, reward her and then gradually and incrementally decrease the distance between her and the stranger over many sessions.
 If she becomes anxious, back up and start again at a distance from the stranger where she’s relaxed.

 - Once your cat is comfortable eating or playing near a new person, you can repeat the exercises with multiple adults at a time or you can add in the element of movement.
 To add in movement, repeat step one, finding a starting distance at which your cat remains calm or distracted by toys or treats.
 Rather than asking the stranger to remain motionless, however, ask him to pace slowly back and forth or make another type of movement.
 The starting distance for a moving stranger may not be the same as for a stationary one.
 Repeat steps 2-4.
 Other movements, such as standing from a seated position, can often be desensitized in the same manner.